 - Is a two-hour Health Assessment course such as RNSG 1215 equivalent to the required Health Assessment course RNSG 1300?

-While there may be a wait to be admitted to the Upward Mobility Nursing Program after completing all admission requirements, the program does not have a "waiting list."
+While there may be a wait to be admitted to the RN Transition Program after completing all admission requirements, the program does not have a "waiting list."
 Applicants who are not selected for admission may remain in the applicant pool by submitting an updated application and transcript.
 Those applicants are then re-ranked during the next review and reconsidered for admission.
 The applicant's rank may change from one review to the next.
 Because of the limited clinical facilities available to the students and the large number of applicants, qualified applicants may wait one or two periods before their rank is high enough for admission.